ghi-electronics/duelang-website/software/api/button.md

 The button feature makes it easier to work with buttons, when compared to reading a digital pin for example.

+This feature is not available on all pins.
+However, [Digital Read](digital.md) can be used instead, which is available on all pins.
+DUELink Spider supports `Button` on pins 1,2,3,4 plus buttons 'A' and 'B'.

 > [!TIP]
 > The timeout for `Button Down` and `Button Up` are fixed to two seconds.
 Calling after two seconds from last press or release returns 0.